awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

 The schemas include descriptions of the required fields for using each action\.

 **Using the Selector/PropertySelector Fields**
-Each Automation action requires that you specify an output Selector or a PropertySelector\.
-These fields use the jsonpath syntax\.
+Each Automation action requires that you specify either an output `Selector` \(for aws:executeAwsApi\) or a `PropertySelector` \(for aws:assertAwsResourceProperty and aws:waitForAwsResourceProperty\)\.
+These fields are used to process the JSON response from an AWS API action\.
+These fields use the JSONPath syntax\.

-For example, in the example document shown earlier, the aws:executeAwsApi action specifies the following Selector in the outputs section:
+Here is an example to help illustrate this concept for the `aws:executeAwsAPi` action:

 ```
+---
 mainSteps:
 - name: getImageId
   action: aws:executeAwsApi